 by Tracy Johnson

-You may or may not be familiar with the late Stuart Scott’s work at ESPN.
-If you’re not, you should study it, for he has great lessons for your show and career.
-He became well known through his powerful personality, but it was made possible by leveraging the importance of benchmarks.
+Whether familiar with the late Stuart Scott’s work at ESPN or not, radio personalities should study him.
+Scott’s career produced great lessons for air talent.
+He became well known through a powerful personality, but it was made possible by leveraging memorable benchmarks.

 Purpose drives performance.
-Scott was an inspired broadcaster with a sense of purpose that went far beyond his broadcast.
+Scott was an inspired broadcaster that went beyond the broadcast.
 At the ESPY Awards, shortly after another round of cancer surgery, Stuart accepted the Jimmy V Award for Perseverance with these eloquent words:

 When you die, it does not mean that you lose to cancer.
 You beat cancer by how you live, why you live, and in the manner in which you live.